homiedopie/beberlei.de/2010/01/10/application-lifecycle-management-and-deployment-with-pear-and-phar-revisited-update.rst

 libraries to your project).
 It also makes for a much more straightforward deployment.

-In the PHP world this siutation was quite different (up to PHP 5.3) for several reasons:
+In the PHP world this situation was quite different (up to PHP 5.3) for several reasons:

 -  You could not package a library into a single distributable file.
 -  The PEAR installer as the only tool for updating and managing dependencies of your application by default installs into a system/global directory.
-This means dependencies your application uses are located in a completly different location than your application code.
+This means dependencies your application uses are located in a completely different location than your application code.
 -  You can't manage multiple versions of the same package with PEAR in this system directory, making it very hard to control servers with